ibm-cloud-docs/vpc/faq-auto-scale.md

 {: faq}

 You can add health checking by associating a load balancer when you create your instance group.
 For more information about load balancers, see [About IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancers).
 For more information about creating a load balancer, a load balancer pool, and configuring health checks, see [Creating an IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancer).
 For additional information, see [Integrating a load balancer with instance groups](/docs/vpc?topic=vpc-lbaas-integration-with-instance-groups) and [Working with health checks](/docs/vpc?topic=vpc-alb-health-checks).

+## Do I need to pre-provision resources for auto scaling?
+{: #faq-auto-scale-12}
+{: faq}

+During an auto-scaling event, auto scale dynamically allocates instances according to the instance template defined in the instance group.
+Instance templates do not support  data volumes or a secondary network interface.
+If you want to include those resources as part of an instance provisioned by auto scale, you must create those resources separately and attach them to the instances after they are provisioned.